-The photographs may be available on the website http:// for the golf season 20xx.
+The photographs may be available on the website http://\\\\\\ for the golf season 20xx.
 If at any time either the parent/ carer or the child wishes the data to be removed from the website, 7 days' notice must be given to the Club Welfare Officer after which the data will be removed.

-To be completed by parent/carer

-I (Parent full name) consent to (name of organisation) photographing or videoing (name of child) under the stated rules and conditions, and I co onfirm I have legal parental responsibility for this child and am entitled to aive thi s consent
+To be completed by parent/carer I (Parent full name) consent to (name of organisation) photographing or videoing (name of child) under the stated rules and conditions, and I confirm I have legal parental responsibility for this child and am entitled to give this consen t.

 Signature Date

-To be completed by child 1
+To be completed by child

-(Child full name) consent to otographing or videoing child under the stated rules
+(name of organisation) photo (Child full name) consent to ographing or videoing child under the stated rules

+and conditions.

 Signature Date